-ADHD medication generally falls into two broad categories:
+ADHD medication generally falls into two broad categories – Stimulants, and Non-Stimulants.

 Stimulant medications are considered the first line treatment for ADHD.
 A widely used stimulant is methylphenidate.
 They are generally effective for most people and they work almost immediately.
 They can also be taken on a daily basis, or when necessary.
-However, the effects do not last the whole day and there is potential for abuse.
+However, the effects do not last the whole day.

 Some of the commonly prescribed ADHD stimulant medications in Singapore include: